 The Staff Welcome Centre provides practical support to incoming employees from abroad and methodically supports the faculty staff in charge of this agenda.

 The main principles of human resource policies are regulated by Rector’s directive no. 21/2018.
 It focuses on relationships between employees, education and professional growth, career development, balancing employees’ personal and professional lives, and benefits for employees.
 The relationships between Charles University as the employer and employees are also regulated in a collective agreement.

 Benefits may differ for the individual faculties or units, so it would be advisable to consult the web pages of the specific unit.
-Charles University employees receive a contribution to meals in the form of vouchers (based on partial deductions from wages) or discounted meals in canteens, five weeks of holiday, up to five days for personal development per year, the possibility of working from home (under a contract), flexible working hours (for employees where this option is possible), a Multisport card, use of discounted sports facilities and Charles University recreational facilities, contributions from the social fund, and other benefits and discounts.
+Charles University employees receive a contribution to meals in the form of vouchers (based on partial deductions from wages) or discounted meals in canteens, five or eight weeks of holiday, up to five days for personal development per year, the possibility of working from home - home office (under a contract), flexible working hours (for employees where this option is possible), a Multisport card, use of discounted sports facilities and Charles University recreational facilities, contributions from the social fund, and other benefits and discounts.
 Academic members of staff have eight weeks of holiday time and, in addition, are entitled under law to a sabbatical of six months once every seven years, provided there are no serious circumstances relating to the fulfilment of educational tasks.
 More on benefits can be found here.